Ali-Aboelela/Ali-Aboelela.github.io/src/content/blog/GTATransit.md

 They're just massive parking lots.
 Transit stations should be the center of human activity, not car storage.
 The space is absolutely inhospitable to pedestrians or anything that isn't in a vehicle.

-This setup not only wastes valuable l and but also reinforces car dependency, defeating the purpose of developing a public transit system in the first place.
+This setup not only wastes valuable land but also reinforces car dependency, defeating the purpose of developing a public transit system in the first place.
 Going from place to place via public transit should be convenient, you shouldn't have to put much thought into how you'll "plug in" to the network.
 In other words: you shouldn't have to travel significant distances to reach the closest station.
 The transit station should be embedded within a walkable neighborhood or commercial area - not a pitstop that requires you to be in a car.

 Demand is induced.
 If at any point we are *forcing* people to use cars to access the public transit system, then the system is already a failure.
 Obviously stations need to accommodate cars, but the stations need to be designed around the human first.